 The purpose of Jesus Christ's coming to earth was to reconcile mankind to God.
 In order to do this, God, in the person of Jesus Christ, had to become fully human.
 He had to experience all the pain, temptations and sufferings that all human beings face.
 Finally, having preached, taught, healed and performed many miracles, He had to experience the last pain that all people must undergo: death.
 Thus, He allowed Himself to be crucified.
 As a human being, He died; but, being God, He rose from the dead, proving that all who believe and follow Him will do likewise.
 This is why Jesus Christ is called "Savior," for He saves us from death.

-Welcome to the website for Saint Michael Antiochian Orthodox Mission.
+Welcome to the website for Saint Michael Antiochian Orthodox Parish.
 We hope that your visit will be an informative and enjoyable one.
 Thank you for your interest!

 Holy Archangel Michael

 The Holy Archangel Michael is one of the most celebrated of the Angels and bodiless powers; he is called the Archistrategos, or chief commander, of all the bodiless powers.
 According to Holy Scripture and Tradition, he has interceded for humanity multiple times and continues to serve as the Defender of the Faith.
 St Michael is most often invoked for protection from invasion by enemies and from civil war, and for the defeat of adversaries on the field of battle.
 He is celebrated primarily on November 8, the Synaxix of Michael and all the Bodiless Powers of Heaven; September 6 also marks the miracle of the Archangel at Colossae.